StockerMC/StockerMC/README.md

 Hey, I'm Aayan!
-I'm a software engineering student at the University of Waterloo, previously @Shopify on the Payments team.
+I'm a software engineering student at the University of Waterloo, previously at Shopify on the Payments team.

 Some things I've worked on: